hezarai/hezar/README.md

 For more info, check the [tutorials](https://hezarai.github.io/hezar/tutorial/)

 ## Contribution
-Hezar, our open source project, is a big deal, and only a few of us are handling it.
-The idea isn't brand new, but making it happen is challenging – and we're the first Persian open source project trying it out!
+Maintaining this robust project is quite a task for our small team of developers.
+Although the idea isn't super new, putting it into action has been really tough.
+In fact, Hezar stands as the sole project of its kind in the entire history of Persian open source.

 We could really use your help.
 Any contribution, big or small, would mean a lot to us.
 So, if you're interested, let's team up and make Hezar even better together! ❤️